marinacrsp/MIGROS-Budget/README.md

 ### Training SeLoRA
 Mao et al. 2024 made the original implementation for the SeLoRA training available at this [repository](https://anonymous.4open.science/r/SeLoRA-980D).
 However, this was only used as a base, and many changes were made to adapt it to the project's needs.
 Please note that the code published by the authors seems not to run.
-Uncomment the following line of code from the `experiment.sh` file:
+To run SeLoRA, uncomment the following line of code from the `experiment.sh` file:
 ```bash
 python selora_finetuning.py
 ```